AlexanderSWilliams/Anti-IP-License/README.md

 # Anti-IP License
-**Draft version**:  The license will maximize the IP rights of the public.
+**Draft version**:  The license will maximize the intellectual property rights of the public.

 **Purpose**

-With this License, the owners of the included IP grant everyone as much permission to work with all of the owners' IP as possible without imposing any legal obligations or excusing fraud.
+The group of people that choose to license their rights under this license should expect that no one in the group will sue them for intellectual property infringement and that any such lawsuit will be dismissed.

 **Definitions**

-“License” means this document.

-“IP law” means all laws designed to protect non-physical property including copyright, patent, anti-circumvention, design rights, trademarks, trade secrets, trade dress, moral rights, related rights, database rights, data rights, publicity rights, privacy rights, fair competition rights, and any law with similar intent that exists now or in the future.
+"IP" refers broadly to all rights in the scope of intellectual property that are and will be recognized by the World Intellectual Property Organization and all courts of law that recognize intellectual property.
+These rights include but are not limited to copyright, patent, anti-circumvention, design rights, trademarks, trade secrets, trade dress, moral rights, related rights, database rights, data rights, publicity rights, privacy rights, fair competition rights, all other rights resulting from intellectual activity in the industrial, scientific, literary or artistic fields, and all rights with similar intent that exist now or in the future.

-"IP" means any property protected by IP law.

 "Licensable IP" means all IP the owners of the included IP can or will be able to license that would otherwise infringe that owner's IP rights.
 This includes all IP related and unrelated to the included IP.

-“Derivative work” refers to any derivative work of any Licensable IP that would otherwise infringe on an owner's IP rights.
+“Protected derivative work” refers to any derivative work of any Licensable IP that would otherwise infringe on an owner's IP rights.

-"Public Derivative work" is any "Derivative work" that was publicly distributed, performed, displayed, transmitted, or made available.
+"Public protected derivative work" is any "Protected derivative work" that was publicly distributed, communicated, performed, displayed, transmitted, or made available.

 **Acceptance**